bminie/SIADS_694_695_Milestone_II/README.md

 To reassemble the file, run cat xa{a..c} > cells.h5ad

+Example files for the first 100 rows of the data set can be found in data/cell_by_gene_matrix_example.csv and cell_labels_example.csv

 ## Generating Train and Test Data Sets
 To generate the training and test data sets, you can run the notebook Generate_multiple_pca.ipynb.